 With that in mind, I created a course specifically for writers who want to build online careers – EarnMoreWriting.com.

-Since my course launched in October of 2016, nearly three hundred writers have begun building online freelancing careers of their own.
+Since my course launched several years ago, thousands of writers have begun building online freelancing careers of their own.

 While much of the advice I offer is common sense, I share a lot of the lessons I learned the hard way.
 Many course participants with writing skills or even untapped talent have benefited tremendously from hearing “what not to do” and having a freelancing road map to build off of.

 If you’re angling to build a freelance career from home, it’s easy to spin your wheels without ever knowing where to start.
 Here are 13 steps anyone can take as they start on the path toward freelance success:

 While I don’t credit all my freelance writing success to my blog, I will say that starting a blog makes building a freelance career considerably easier.
 After all, your blog can serve as your “online home,” or a place potential clients can easily find you on the web.
 Trust me, that’s a lot better than having no online presence at all — especially when you’re first starting out.

 In the meantime, having a blog shows anyone who cares that you have a very specific set of skills you probably need in most freelance jobs anyway.
 For example, having a blog shows potential clients you can:

 - Write, edit, and publish your own posts